 You can find more database options in Databases settings.

 This section is for settings related to cache backend used by Polemarch.
 Polemarch supports all cache backends that Django supports.
 Currently is: filesystem, in-memory, memcached out of the box and many more by additional plugins.
 You can find details about cache configuration at Django caches documentation.
 In clusterization scenario we advice to share cache between nodes to speedup their work using client-server cache realizations.
 We recommend to use Redis in production environments.

 Polemarch store sessions in Database settings, but for better performance, we use a cache-based session backend.
-It is based on Django cache, so there is another bunch of same settings as Cache settings.
-By default, settings getted from Cache settings.
+It is based on Django cache, so there is another bunch of same settings as Cache.
+By default, settings getted from Cache.

 Polemarch uses Celery for long-running tasks (such as